microsoft/powerplatform-build-tools/COMMUNITY.md

 ### Announcement
 :yellow_circle:
 :yellow_circle: :yellow_circle: :yellow_circle: </br>
-We are so happy to be back with the start of 2024.
-We hope everyone had good holidays.
-And yes, we also enjoyed time with our loved ones during this time.
-A good/quite needed break not pushing any updates and not breaking anything.
+We are so happy to be back with the first episode of 2024 this month of February.

-Well, we did not receive notable questions/queries during this time therefore, **we will not hold Power Platform Developer Office Hours this first month of 2024**.

-We will look forward to see you in February episode of our Office Hours and please feel free to send us any feedback/questions/comments at **https://aka.ms/ProDevOfficeHours.**
+There are some change that we will share during our episode on February 15, 2024 and we are looking forward to your attendence.
+In the meantime, please feel free to send us any feedback/questions/comments at **https://aka.ms/ProDevOfficeHours**.

 Thank you,</br>
 Microsoft Power Platform Developer Tools </br>